 \subsection{Action of the half twist on the $p$-canonical basis}

 Cells are a notion intrinsic to an algebra with a chosen basis, and the KL basis is not the only interesting basis of $\HB(W)$.
 A recent player of great importance in modular representation theory \cite{RicWil} is the \emph{$p$-canonical basis} $\{{}^p b_w\}$ (associated to a prime $p$), which is defined when $W$ is crystallographic, see \cite{JenWilpCan}.
+We recall the construction of the $p$-canonical basis in Definition \ref{defn:pcanbasis}.
 This basis is mysterious: it can be computed in examples, but there is no known algebraic formula (the methods to compute it involve working with the Hecke category rather than the Hecke algebra).
 The (two-sided) cells associated to the $p$-canonical basis are called \emph{$p$-cells}, and were first studied systematically by the second author in \cite{JensenABC}.

 When the prime $p$ is understood, we write $\pb_w := {}^p b_w$ for ease of reading.